rutgerhrm/valid8/README.md

 - The generated template will be output to the terminal and a success page will be displayed in the browser.

 ## Examples
-Here are a few examples of the two different templates that can be generated:
+Here are a few examples of two different templates that can be generated:

 Reflected XSS
 ```